lynnnnnnluo/Cuckoooooo/README.md

 # Cuckoooooo
-## make sure you have Ubuntu 18 or newer releasess
+## make sure you have Ubuntu 18 or newer releases
 ## make sure your VM has lager than 15GB hard drive space

 How to install and use cuckoo with linux virtual machine